Legislation & Policies, Regulations & Guidance

 FAA commercial space transportation regulations are located in Chapter III, Parts 400 to 460, of Title 14 Code of Federal Regulations (CFR).
 The regulations implement statutory requirements.
 Amateur Rocket Activities are not regulated under 14 CFR Chapter III; they are regulated under 14 CFR Chapter I, by the FAA Air Traffic Organization.

-Proposed Streamlined Requirements
+New Streamlined Requirements

 The published rulemakings listed below include commercial space transportation proposed rules and final rules that have been published in the Federal Register.
 These rulemaking documents include preamble language that provides background information and justification relevant to current regulations.